Beauty Queen After Endometriosis Surgery: ‘I Feel Much Better’

 When surgery day came in late November, Randall was in for a lengthy procedure.

 “Dr. Seckin believed that the surgery would be about two and a half to three hours, and in fact, it was more like four and a half, five hours.
 And that’s because my endometriosis was so much more advanced than he had thought it was.”

 Seckin excised bilateral endometriomas and extensive rectovaginal endometriosis that adhered Randall’s rectum and uterus together.

-How’s Randall feeling post-op?
+How’s Randall feeling after endometriosis surgery?

 “I feel so much better,” she shares.

 “I’m still taking it easy in some ways, but I’m able to get back to life.
 That, for me, was really great to just be like, “Okay, I’m feeling pretty good.”

 With endometriosis surgery in her rearview mirror, Randall, who has appeared in ads for Garnier and Lincoln Motors is ready to get back to business.

 “This year I had,” she adds, “God, I’m really ready for 2019.”